 - monitored results of SSA’s survey of 16,000 randomly selected people.

 To read more, see our article, “Plain language pays off for the Social Security Administration“ in Clarity.

 See your own Social Security Statement at www.ssa.gov.

 Winner of the Plain Language Award

-One of our most important documents — the Social Security Statement — won Vice President Gore’s Plain Language Award.
+The Social Security Statement won Vice President Gore’s Plain Language Award.
 As Gore noted,

 ”Millions of Americans depend on Social Security, and by making critical information simpler and more easy to understand, we are better serving the public.”

 Wouldn’t you love to get calls like this?